FindingPlanB/FM-QR-Challenge/README.md

 - For example: I had forgotten that color variables don't need to be placed in *{} but instead belong in :root{}.

-- I had some trouble with resizing the image so it fit inside its box.
+- I had some trouble with resizing the QR image so it fit inside its box.
 Setting the max-width to 100% did the trick.

 - I had added a top margin to the body when I realized I could easily center the whole card with {align-items: center}.